Supported item types can be shared across participants in a collaboration. These item types include the following:

 Share ArcGIS Server services

-If an ArcGIS Server service is shared to the organization where it originated, as well as with a group associated with a collaboration workspace, members of other participants are still prompted for credentials when adding the service to a map.
-To avoid a prompt for credentials, you must share the service in the originating organization with Everyone as well as with the group associated with the collaboration workspace.
+If an ArcGIS Server service (for example, a map service or image service) is shared to the organization where it originated, as well as with a group associated with a collaboration workspace, members of other participants are still prompted for credentials when adding the service to a map.
+To avoid a prompt for credentials, you must share the service in the originating organization with Everyone as well as with the group associated with the collaboration workspace, or save credentials.

 ArcGIS Server services that are shared with collaboration participants create items in the participant organizations that refer to the original service; the services and corresponding data are not copied to each participating organization.
-If a participant shares a feature service, only the designated members in the originating environment can edit the original feature service.
+If a participant shares a feature service by reference, only the designated members in the originating environment can edit the original feature service.

 Files, such as PDFs, shared with collaboration participants create corresponding file items in the participating organizations.
 Any changes you make to these files as a guest participant are overwritten when the content is synced from the item's source.
 The same is true of metadata associated with an item.